Qazim Laçi: Loan to APOEL

 On 16 June 2016, Laçi joined reigning Cypriot champions APOEL on a one-year loan deal from Olympiacos, having the chance to appear in the UEFA Champions League qualifiers with his new team.
 On 4 January 2017, however, after failing to appear in any official games, APOEL announced that Laçi's loan was terminated, and the player would return to Olympiacos.

 Loan to Levadiakos

 In January 2017 Laçi was loaned to Levadiakos He made his debut a week later on 14 January 2017 against Veria F.C. playing in the last 15 minutes.

 Ajaccio

 In July 2017, Laçi was loaned to Ligue 2 club Ajaccio until the end of the 2017–18 season.
 He scored his first goal on 18 August 2017 against Paris FC, after coming on as a substitute in the 66th minute for fellow goalscorer Johan Cavalli.
 Laçi managed to score after a counter-attack to secure the 2–0 victory for his side.

 Sparta Prague

 On 29 December 2022, Laçi signed a contract with Czech First League club Sparta Prague.
+He scored his first goal for the club as a direct free-kick in a 3–3 draw against FC Copenhagen, which Sparta would go on to lose on penalties.

+Çaykur Rizespor

+On 20 July 2025, Laçi signed a three-year contract with Turkish Süper Lig club Çaykur Rizespor.